 My Office/Craft Space In My Living Room

-I’ve arranged my/office craft space in my living room.
-I don’t have a second bedroom for an office or craft room, so this is my other option.
+I’ve arranged my office/craft space in my living room.
+I don’t have a second bedroom for an office or craft room.

-I figured since I had my desk next to the green cabinet that held the TV, I might as well go with the theme that is inside the green cabinet.
-Which is craft supplies.
+Since my desk was next to the green cabinet holding the TV, I might as well go with the theme inside the green cabinet.
+It’s where I store craft supplies.

 Color, Color Everywhere:

-No one can say that there isn’t enough color in here.
-There is color everywhere along this particular wall.
+No one can say that there isn’t enough color in this space.
+There is color everywhere along this particular wall in my office/craft space.

-I had my two Singer Featherweights in the closet and never saw them unless I was digging around in there for something.
-So I brought them out so I can gaze at them and maybe even use them.
+I had my two Singer Featherweights in the closet and never saw them unless I was digging around for something.
+So I brought them out to gaze at and maybe even use them.

-I bought them both when I was living in Texas.
-Quilters prize these little beauties.
-Or at least they did back when I was quilting.
+I bought them both when I lived in Texas.
+Quilters prize these little beautiesโor at least they did when I was quilting.

-They are durable work horses.
-Someone who sells sewing machines told me that these old sewing machines will be around long after the newer ones bite the dust.
+They are durable workhorses.
+Someone who sells sewing machines told me these old ones will be around long after the newer ones bite the dust.

 A Blast From The Past:

 I purchased the black one at a sewing machine repair shop in Tyler, Texas.
 I ordered the white one on eBay.
-They were about $350 each I think.
+They cost about $350 each, I think.
+I love how they look in my office/craft space in my office/craft space in my living room.

 A Special Painting:

-This painting was created for me by artist Nancy Medina some years ago.
-We knew each other through the blogging world.
+Artist Nancy Medina created this painting for me some years ago.
+We met through the blogging world.

-She knew how much I loved flowers and the color red, so she painted this red geranium painting for me.
+She knew I loved flowers and the color red, so she painted a red geranium painting for me.
 I cherish it.

-Singer featherweights fit perfectly into a small space home.
-Small space, small sewing machines.
+Singer featherweights fit perfectly into a small house.
+Small spaces and small sewing machines go together.

 The Unexpected:

-I hung a red frame on the wall secured with nails as you can see.
-Then I used push pins to tack up a photo I took some years ago.
+As you can see, I hung a red frame on the wall, secured with nails.
+Then, I used push pins to tack up a photo I took some years ago.
+I photographed red flowers from my patio in a white pitcher from my white pitcher collection.

-It’s just fun to sometimes do the unexpected when you’re decorating.
-When someone sees it for the first time, they’ll just say: “Oh!
+It’s just fun sometimes to do the unexpected when you’re decorating.
+When someone sees it for the first time, they might say: “Oh!
 I didn’t expect that!”

 Shopping My Home:

-I just dug around until I came up with all this stuff you now see.
+I dug around until I found all this stuff you now see in my office/craft space.

-The red framed bulletin board was purchased from Etsy when I lived in Texas.
-It was a neutral color when I got it.
-Of course I painted it red.
+The red-framed bulletin board was purchased from Etsy when I lived in Texas.
+It was a neutral color when I got it, so I painted it red.

 The top photo is of Andrew on vacation.
 It’s one of my favorite photos of him.